 Jaypee Greens Sports City

-Jaypee Greens Sports City located on the Yamuna Expressway spread over 5,000 acres, is the latest project launched by Jaypee Greens and comprises of India's first International Motor racing track, International standard cricket stadium, a long green boulevard and much more.
-The Project owned by Jaypee Sports International Ltd., a subsidiary of your company successfully hosted the India's First F1 race in October, 2011 followed by two more races in October, 2012 and 2013.
+Jaypee Greens Sports City located on the Yamuna Expressway spread over 5,000 acres, comprises India's first International Motor racing track, International standard cricket stadium, a long green boulevard and much more.
+The Project is partly owned by erstwhile Jaypee Sports International Ltd., a wholly owned subsidiary of your Company (since been merged into your company) successfully hosted India's First F1 race in October, 2011 followed by two more races in October, 2012 and 2013.
 The development of Sports City inter–alia comprises of various thematic districts offering residential, sports, commercial and institutional facilities.
-The commercial zone will offer well defined areas for elaborate financial and civic centers, along with Residential Districts which will have a vast range of products including villas, town homes, residential plots and mid to high rise apartment blocks, with regular water supply and 24 hours electric power supply, to suit the requirements of all.
+The commercial zone will offer well defined areas for elaborate financial and civic centers, along with Residential Districts which will have a vast range of products including villas, town homes, residential plots and mid to high rise apartment blocks, to suit the requirements of all.

-Backed by a strong team of Architects, Engineers and Sales and Marketing professionals the Company is poised to launch many more new projects in the coming years.
+Backed by a strong team of Architects, Engineers, Sales and Marketing professionals the Company is committed to deliver all of its projects in the coming years.